How Monarch Butterflies Inspired GPS-free Navigation

 Monarch butterflies navigate up to 4,000 km using a time-compensated sun compass in their antennae and a magnetic sense for overcast days.
 They integrate multiple sensory inputs — light polarization, UV gradients, and geomagnetic field — to maintain consistent bearing over weeks.

-In the language of biomimicry, this falls under the Sense › Navigate without GPS category — one of the most actively researched areas in bio-inspired engineering.
+In the language of biomimicry, this falls under the Sense › Navigate without GPS category.

 The Design Principle